mm61-delwp/jfmp_prioritisation/README.md

               b.T_TYPE_FMS in ('FUEL REDUCTION', ECOLOGICAL) -- or b.category in ('FUEL REDUCTION', ECOLOGICAL) ;
       ```
+        > Note: The base treatability is a raster layer with 30m pixel resolution. reference_brau.grid_cell_180m_treatability is down-scaled to 180m resolution using a simple binary join.
+For our purposes this is _mostly_ fine, as the process only cares about the proportion of the planned burn that is treatable.
+It may slightly over or under-state very small burns, but their small scale will largely offset any inaccuracy.
+        > reference_brau.grid_cell_180m_treatability should not be used for queries where spatial precision is required.

 ### 3. Process Phoenix data in AWS Athena